 1. The dialer listens carefully.
 When the call is answered the dialer uses both the speaking and silence to decide whether it hears an answering machine or a live contact.
 If it detects a live contact the dialer immediately transfers the call to an agent (for predictive dialing calls) or IVR message/dialogue (for IVR/Interactive Communications calls).

-2. The dialer listens while leaving the message.
+2. The dialer listens while online casino leaving the message.
 If it detects an answering machine, the dialer will start leaving the message you indicated.
 At the same time, it will continue listening.
 If the dialer detects more talking/sound, the dialer will stop speaking the message, but it will continue to listen.

 3. The dialer listens and starts speaking the message over as needed.
 The dialer again decides if the voice is a live contact or answering machine.
 If a live voice is detected and the dialer sends it off to an agent or IVR message.
 If an answering machine, the dialer waits for silence and then begins speaking the message again—from the beginning.
 Meanwhile, it’ll keep listening in case it needs to stop and reevaluate again.